What is an API?

 Each bank can have 10 or more unique API streams – transactions, balances, payments, payments status, etc. And the instructions on how to connect to a single bank API are typically hundreds of pages of documentation.
 That’s why building your own connections in-house requires a great deal of internal IT resources, an army of super-specialized software developers and a great deal of budget.
 And that’s just if you’re building a single API connection, much less links with multiple banks and multiple types of APIs.
 Then there’s the ongoing maintenance to consider.

-The easier solution is to leverage a bank connectivity provider with a robust catalog of pre-built and pre-tested API connections because the hard work of harmonizing the bank APIs has been done for you.
+The easier solution is to leverage a commercial bank API aggregator with a robust catalog of pre-built and pre-tested API connections because the hard work of harmonizing the bank APIs has been done for you.

-With an API-based bank connectivity provider like FinLync, the responsibility for ongoing maintenance is off your plate, and bank API connectivity goes from being highly complex to plug and play.
+With an API-based bank connectivity provider, the responsibility for ongoing maintenance is off your plate, and bank API connectivity goes from being highly complex – to plug and play.